SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

 This project will be updated continously.
 Check out [the project's website](https://cat-design-system.netlify.com) if you are interested.

 In the future, I am planning to learn more about serverless functions like [AWS Lambda functions inside Netlify cloud platform](https://www.netlify.com/products/functions/).
 Netlify allows you to use them without an AWS account.
-You can extend the functionality of a static site with functionalities dynamic websites have, e.g. search, authentication, login, payment options etc.
+You can extend the functionality of a static site with functionalities dynamic websites have, e.g. search, authentication, login, payment and commenting options etc.